greggman/HappyFunTimes/docs/troubleshooting.md

 ### IPv6

 IPv6 uses different and longer numbers.
-If you are on an IPv6 network then if you run the commands above you might see something like this
+If you are on an IPv6 network then if you go to the web pages above you might see something like this

 *   On the computer